 This site ended up being so much more than I expected.

-It kicked off my career & business life.
+It kicked off my career.
 I learned so much and got to connect with gooners from around the globe!

 And at the same time, the team were going through their own transition.

 We moved to the Emirates and had to pay off our massive debt.
 We declined as a team.
 Sold our best players.
 And the emergence of well-funded clubs meant we slipped down the ranks.